pouyaSamie/ChessHistory/README.md

 ### Examples

-you can see the test files in Test folder for more example
+you can see the test files in the Test folder for more example

+### Development

+this library is under development and here are future plans:
+* imporve variation traverse
+* pgn with variations
+* Parse pgn to chess-history object

+### contribution
+feel free to fork and send PR :)